maryams/javascript-book/day_5.md

 // cloned version that I will be able to modify without affecting t0 itself.
 // REMEMBER: GOOGLE KNOWS MORE THAN ANYONE UPSTAIRS!
 ```
+- for (var prop in obj) for in loop

 #Prototypes
 - inheritance
 #Clones